 Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead.

-You see, Christian, you have been begotten to “a living hope,” and that hope and optimism about the future should be inseparable.
-Does this mean that you won’t have any difficult times here upon this earth?
+You see, Christian, Christ’s death and resurrection have paved the way for you to have been begotten to “a living hope.”
+Not only that, but you having this living hope in hand ought to make you wildly optimistic about the future.
+Does such optimism mean that you won’t have any difficult times here upon this earth?
 No. Does it mean that the last days of your earthly life will be the happiest days of it?
 Not necessarily.
 But what it does mean is that you can be sincerely optimistic about the future because you understand that this world isn’t the end.
 Even if things get bad for you down here, you have an unshakable reservation for a better place.
-The point is, if you are looking to the future with dread, you just aren’t looking out there far enough.
+In other words, if you are looking to the future with dread, you just aren’t looking out there far enough.